Great auk: Extinction

 The Little Ice Age may have reduced the population of the great auk by exposing more of their breeding islands to predation by polar bears, but massive exploitation by humans for their down drastically reduced the population, with recent evidence indicating the latter alone is likely the primary driver of its extinction.
 By the mid-sixteenth century, the nesting colonies along the European side of the Atlantic were nearly all eliminated by humans killing this bird for its down, which was used to make pillows.
 In 1553, the great auk received its first official protection.
 In 1794, Great Britain banned the killing of this species for its feathers.
 In St. John's, those violating a 1775 law banning hunting the great auk for its feathers or eggs were publicly flogged, though hunting for use as fishing bait was still permitted.
 On the North American side, eider down initially was preferred, but once the eiders were nearly driven to extinction in the 1770s, down collectors switched to the great auk at the same time that hunting for food, fishing bait, and oil decreased.

 The great auk had disappeared from Funk Island by 1800.
 An account by Aaron Thomas of HMS Boston from 1794 described how the bird had been slaughtered systematically until then:

 With its increasing rarity, specimens of the great auk and its eggs became collectible and highly prized by rich Europeans, and the loss of a large number of its eggs to collection contributed to the demise of the species.
 Eggers, individuals who visited the nesting sites of the great auk to collect their eggs, quickly realized that the birds did not all lay their eggs on the same day, so they could make return visits to the same breeding colony.
-Eggers only collected the eggs without embryos and typically, discarded the eggs with embryos growing inside of them.
+Eggers only collected the eggs without embryos and typically, discarded the eggs with embryos growing inside them.